 Those numbers reinforce that, even if you are an experienced and talented stock picker, your chances of success over a long period are very slim.

 Most people think they can make rational investment decisions, but research indicates the opposite is often true.
 Investors followed in a DALBAR study performed significantly worse than the S&P 500: For the 30 years between 1986 to 2015, the average investor earned just 3.66%, whereas the S&P 500 produced a 10.35% return.

 It is worth noting that this period included the 1987 crash and enormous bear markets in 2000 and 2008, and the positively trending market of the 1990s as well.

 This study suggests that one key reason for investor underperformance is trying to time volatile markets - and that irrational behavior biases tend to compound investor mistakes.

-Interestingly, even savvy traders tend to underperform because they can't help but allow emotions to drive investment decisions.
-They may be overconfident and misjudge risk, latch onto a price target, or perceive a pattern that isn't there.
-This "behavior gap", over the long-term, can be catastrophic with potential underperformance of hundreds of thousands of dollars sabotaging your retirement.
+Curiously, even experienced traders tend to underperform since they can't resist the emotional urge to make impulsive investment choices.
+They might be overly self-assured and miscalculate risk, get attached to a price target, or perceive a pattern that does not exist.
+This behavioral fallacy, over the long-term, can be disastrous with potential underperformance of a huge number of dollars disrupting your retirement.